Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Its use has many privacy implications and this document is an attempt at a comprehensive and accurate list.

-   Let us begin with a simplified reminder of how the DNS works.
-(See also [@?RFC8499]) A client, the stub resolver, issues a DNS query to a server, called the recursive resolver (also called caching resolver or full resolver or recursive name server).
+   Let us begin with a simplified reminder of how the DNS works (See also [@?RFC8499]).
+A client, the stub resolver, issues a DNS query to a server, called the recursive resolver (also called caching resolver or full resolver or recursive name server).
 Let's use the query "What are the AAAA records for www.example.com?" as an example.
 AAAA is the